Temple Micah Celebrating 50 Years of History

 In 1992, when Rabbi Ginsburgh retired, Temple Micah, for the first time in its history, searched for a new, part-time rabbi – not an easy task.
 We were fortunate to attract Rabbi Ellen Greenspan, who had served as an Assistant Rabbi and Director of Education at Congregation Rodeph Shalom in Philadelphia, and in the fall of 1992 she officiated at her first High Holy Day services.
 Rabbi Greenspan brought new energy and innovation to the congregation and also built a vibrant religious school with 60 children, grades 2 through 10.
 In 1998, we were blessed once again when Adrienne Rubin joined our Temple Micah family as Cantorial Soloist.
-Her beautiful voice and smile bring warmth to all of our services; and she adds music to the learning experience for our Religious School children.
+Her beautiful voice and smile bring warmth to all of our services.

 In the fall of 2012 after 21 years leading Temple Micah, Rabbi Greenspan moved to Montreal and we welcomed Rabbi Vicki Seren Tuckman, only our third rabbi after 43 years.
-Rabbi Tuckman came to Temple Micah with a strong history of spiritual leadership and religious school administration, as past Assistant Rabbi at Congregation Beth Chaim in West Windsor, NJ and Director of Jewish Life at URJ Camp Harlam.
 Under Rabbi Tuckman’s leadership, Temple Micah’s membership and Religious School grew significantly.
 Rabbi Vicki was much loved by all who were blessed to know her, but tragically she lost her battle with cancer in her 3rd year as our spiritual leader.
 For the following 2 years, Reconstuctionist Rabbi Roni Handler helped shepherd the congregation through its period of grief and then moved to a Philadelphia congregation closer to her home and her growing family.
-As Temple Micah approaches its 50th anniversary, with over 250 family members and over 100 children in a vibrant Religious School led by its incredible director, Sue Weiner, we look confidently to welcoming our new rabbi.
+As Temple Micah approaches its 50th anniversary, with over 200 family members and a vibrant Religious School led by its incredible director, Sue Weiner, we look confidently to the future with our new rabbi, Elisa Goldberg.